vwellenberg/auto_window_switch/README.md

 ### primary

 * improve reliability
-* add removable windows from queue
+* remove closed windows from queue

 ### secondary

 * add configuration options
     * switch sound on/off
     * number of retries and interval
-* add app icon
 * outsource window activation to MyWindow?
-* mute other windows
+* auto mute other windows